vezeli/amortized-loans/README.md

 python -m pip install -r requirements.txt
 ```

-# Usage

-The functionality is suitable for interactive usage in any interactive Python
-environment (e.g., IPtython, Jupyter).
-The code can also be used as a
-third-party library.

 # Disclaimer

 This project is not a substitute for professional advice and should not be used